jupyterlab/jupyter-ai/docs/source/users/index.md

 ### Clearing the OpenAI chat history

 With the `openai-chat` provider *only*, you can run a cell magic command using the `-r` or `--reset` option to clear the chat history.
-After you do this, past magic commands you've run with the `openai-chat` provider will no longer be provided as prefix messages in requests to this provider.
+After you do this, previous magic commands you've run with the `openai-chat` provider will no longer be added as context in requests to this provider.

 Because the `%%ai` command is a cell magic, you must provide a prompt on the second line.